Koode: Plot

-Things seem to take a good turn for a coach.
-On one such day Coach gives Josh his field whistle seeing how Josh still seemed interested in football.
+Things seem to take a good turn for Coach Ashraf.
+On one such day the Coach gives Josh his field whistle seeing how Josh still seemed interested in football.

 One day, Sophie and Josh spend time in the old house discussing a book, when her family members come and take her away forcibly.
 Jenny tells Josh to help Sophie as he knows well how much of a difference someone's support makes when one is alone.
-Josh all instigated reaches Sophie's house and calls her to come with him.
-Sophie taken aback by the suddenness refuses to go with him.
+Josh all instigated, reaches Sophie's house and calls her to come with him.
+Sophie taken aback by the suddenness and fearful of her cousins, refuses to go with him.
 It starts to rain and Josh drives back and locks him up in his room, angry on why he listened to Jenny.
 He then sees Sophie walking to his house all drenched.
 He runs and opens the door and takes her to his room and shuts the door leaving his family shocked about the turn of events.
 Sophie's family members come to Josh's house enquiring and make them open the room door only to find that both of them have eloped through the window.
 They both drive through the place living out of their van.
 Krish catches up with them and invites Josh to the college where they are holding a memorial for Jenny.
 He then tells Josh that he is ashamed about the way he reacted to Jenny's illness.
 He discloses that he too liked Jenny.
 Josh attends the memorial with Sophie.
 Sophie's relatives come there and attack Josh.
 Krish and his friends save them from the gang and they escape.

 Jenny is happy having seen Krish save her brother.
 Josh and Sophie are spending the night at the lakeside.
 Jenny talks to Josh and tells him that he would make an amazing dad.
 Next morning, Josh discovers that Jenny is nowhere to be found.
 He then breaks down sensing her absence for the first time after her death and realises how much he will miss her.
 The film ends with Josh shown to be coaching local lads in football and becoming father to a baby girl.